 The Oregon Legislature's web site has an interactive mapping tool that enables the interested user to examine the coverage of House and Senate districts dynamically by providing addresses or simply move the mouse pointer to the desired location on the map:

-The Oregon Secretary of State is the chief elections officer for the State of Oregon; the County Clerk has the same role in Linn County (the URL says it all).
+The Oregon Secretary of State is the chief elections officer for the State of Oregon; the County Clerk has the same role in Linn County.
 Both sites provide a wealth of information to assist the voter.
 Since the clerk holds the records for all voters in the county and is the first point of contact, this site is the go-to location for all things PCP and county election history.
 But even the county site redirects many voter inquiries to the SoS site, especially to help with voter registration:

 |County site||State site|

 You bet you want to be able to answer all of the questions an interested voter asks.
 And naturally you would love to be able to win that argument with one who disagrees and "persuade the persuadable".
 Here are four sites that can keep you busy for at least several months if you take advantage of everything they offer:

 - Oregon Elections Civics Toolkit — Designed for a group/classroom setting, these teacher lesson plans cover Oregon election laws and processes.

 - Oregon Citizens Lobby — While the site is focused more on tracking legislation and alerting site followers of pending action in the interest of promoting good lobbying efforts, poking around just might uncover some real gold.

 - Hillsdale College online — The Constitution classes alone are worth the price of tuition.
 There is so much more that will bring you back.
 Classes covering culture, history, economics, and literature will not only educate, they will inspire.